-The HV power supplies for each FTOF sector are either CAEN 1527LC mainframes or CAEN 4527 mainframes outfitted with negative polarity 24-channel A1535N modules.
-The typical settings for each channel are: V = -2000 V, $I = 350 \,\mu\text{A}$.
-These supplies are located on the north and south sides of each level of the Forward Carriage behind each sector of counters.
+The HV power supplies for each FTOF sector are either CAEN 1527 or 4527 mainframes outfitted with negative polarity 24-channel A1535N modules.
+The typical settings for each channel are: V = -2000 V, $I = 350 \ \mu$ A. These supplies are located on the north and south sides of each level of the Forward Carriage behind each sector of counters.
 There are two hazards associated with the HV system when energized that must be mitigated.
 The first is the electrical hazard and the second is the potential damage to PMTs if a light leak is introduced in the counter wrapping material when the PMT is energized.